 About the Author

-Lisa Duffy is the author of The Salt House, named by Real Simple as a Best Book of the Month upon its June release, as well as Bustle’s 17 Best Debut Novels by Women in 2017 and This Is Home, a favorite book club pick.
+Lisa Duffy is the author of The Salt House, named by Real Simple as a Best Book of the Month upon its June release and one of Bustle’s 17 Best Debut Novels by Women in 2017, and This is Home, a favorite book club pick.
 Lisa received her MFA in creative writing from the University of Massachusetts.
 Her writing can be found in numerous publications, including Writer’s Digest.
 She lives in the Boston area with her husband and three children.
 My Kind of People is her third novel.

 “A poignant story of the power of faith, hope, and love to transcend loss.”

 “The Salt House, Lisa Duffy’s fine debut novel, is a compelling examination of grief and the way loss threatens the lives of every family member.
 Though all the characters are vivid and memorable, I am especially drawn to the younger voices as they maneuver in the uncharted wake of their parents, attempting normal lives under conditions that are anything but.”